ChicoTeam/overtone/README.md

 Future versions will also support ALSA audio.

-Download and install leiningen wherever you local executables go:
+If not using apt-get, download and install leiningen wherever you local executables go:

     wget http://github.com/technomancy/leiningen/raw/stable/bin/lein
     chmod u+x lein